-Seven key areas of our research which look at the issues and challenges for the teaching and learning of foreign languages in primary schools in England.
+Seven key areas of RiPL research looking at the issues and challenges for the teaching and learning of foreign languages in primary schools in England.

 Two key elements of primary language provision are pedagogy and teacher expertise.
 What are the aims of the teaching of foreign languages in the primary school?
 What impact do different pedagogic approaches have on children's motivation and attainment?
 What effect do they have on learners of different abilities?
 How is primary-secondary transition managed?